ShizukaDonaghue/luve/README.md

 Users can only edit or delete their own records in the application.
 If a user tries to edit or delete other users' records, an error message is displayed to the user explaining the issue.
 A custom 403 error page is also available which explains the error and contains a link to the store so that users can easily navigate back.

 ### Form Validation
 Django's built-in form validation is used to validate the forms within the application.
-The forms will not submit unless they are completed correctly.
+The forms will not be submitted unless they are completed correctly.
 If there are errors, error messages are displayed to notify the user of the errors.

 In addition to Django's built-in form validation, [jQuery Validation Plugin](https://jqueryvalidation.org/) has been added to the Article form, Contact form, and Product form.
-This displays a custom error message explaining the error for each field to assist users to fill in the field correctly.
+This displays a custom error message explaining the error for each field to assist users in filling in the field correctly.

-Since Django's build-in form validation does not catch empty strings in the Summernote fields used in the Article form, additional form validation measure was added in validators.py to strip white space and raise an error message if the field is left empty.
+Since Django's built-in form validation does not catch empty strings in the Summernote fields used in the Article form, an additional form validation measure was added in validators.py to strip white space and raise an error message if the field is left empty.

 As for the Checkout form, regular expression is built into the form to validate the fields as jQuery validation caused issues with Stripe payment process, which is documented under issue [#92](https://github.com/ShizukaDonaghue/luve/issues/92).